 - Guard against phishing attacks: Web3 wallet users should be aware of phishing attacks, where scammers try to trick users into divulging private keys or connecting to malicious applications.
 Legitimate platforms and services will never ask for this information.

-Web3 wallet innovations: Programmable Wallets
+Web3 wallet innovations: Circle Wallets

 The future of Web3 wallets